TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

-The following example shows how we implement the $LU$ decomposition in practice.
+The following example shows how we implement the $LU$ decomposition in practice,  when no row exchanges are needed.